axelarnetwork/axelar-contract-deployments/releases/solana/2025-11-Solana-Role-Transfers-Release-v1.0.0.md

 7. **Operators Owner**: The Operators program owner is configured at initialization and should be set to the Relayer Operators EOA for operational registry management (adding/removing operators).

-8. **Future Governance Migration**: When the Governance contract becomes stable, a follow-up release document should be created to transfer all UpgradeAuthority roles from Relayer Operators EOA to the Governance program.
+8. **Future Governance Migration**: When the Governance contract becomes stable, a follow-up release document should be created to transfer all UpgradeAuthority roles from Contract Owner EOA to the Governance program.

 9. **Solana CLI Requirements**: Ensure you have the Solana CLI installed and configured with the appropriate RPC endpoint and fee payer for executing these operations.